LSy3011/tpu-mlir/python/samples/unet/README.md

 Team AP0200008
 =====================

-Sophgo TPU programming competition Top1 code sample.
+xx TPU programming competition Top1 code sample.

 Note: This sample is for future entrants’ reference only.
 Origin model, test image and calibration should be prepared by yourselves.